cloudant-labs/cloudant-python/docs/readme_template.md

 ### Object Hierarchy

 You can create objects explicitly or inherit them from objects higher in the DB hierarchy.
-So, you can create a `Database` object explicitly, or use `Connection.database` to inherit settings from the `Connection` object.
+So, you can create a `Database` object explicitly, or use `Connection.database` to inherit cookies and other settings from the `Connection` object.
 For example:

     import divan